AlexandraOricchio/SQLAlchemy-Challenge/README.md

 ![routes](Images/routes.JPG)

-1. **Precipitation:** Converted my query results into a dictionary and returned the JSON representation of said dictionary.
+1. **Precipitation:** Queried precipitation values for each date.
+Converted my query results into a dictionary and returned the JSON representation of said dictionary.

 ![route1](Images/route1.JPG)

-2. **Stations:** Returned a JSON list of all stations within the dataset.
+2. **Stations:** Returned a JSON list of all nine stations within the dataset.

 ![route2](Images/route2.JPG)

-3. **Temperature Observations (tobs):** Queried dates and temperature observations for a year from the last data point and returned a JSON list of resulting data.
+3. **Temperature Observations (tobs):** Queried temperature observations for a year from the last data point and returned a JSON list of resulting data.

 ![route3](Images/route3.JPG)

 4. **Start date:** Based on the input start date, returned JSON list of minimum, maximum, and average temperature for all dates greater than or equal to start date.

 ![route4](Images/route4.JPG)

 5. **Start and End dates:** Based on the input for start and end date, returned JSON list of minimum, maximum, and average temperature for time period.

 ![route5](Images/route5.JPG)